-Buckinghams Nursery School is one of three privately owned settings, organised and managed by Buckinghams Nursery School Limited.
-It was registered in 1997, and operates from five rooms within a purpose built, single-storey building on the outskirts of Leek, Staffordshire.
-There is access to a secure outdoor play area.

-A maximum of 80 children aged from four months to under eight years may attend the setting at any one time.
-The setting is open five days a week from 7.30am to 6pm Monday to Thursday, and from 7.30am to 5.30pm on Friday, for 50 weeks of the year.
-The nursery serves the local and surrounding areas and children attend for a variety of sessions.
+Benison Day Nursery is privately owned and was registered in 1986.
+It operates from three purpose-built houses in Eccleston, Chester, Cheshire.
+There is also access to enclosed outdoor play spaces.
+A maximum of 76 children aged from four months old to under eight years old may attend the setting at any one time.
+The setting is open five days a week from 7am to 6pm for 51 weeks of the year.
+The setting also offers an out of school and holiday club provision for children aged five years to 11 years old, which operates each weekday from 3pm to 6pm and during school holidays from 7am to 6pm.

-There are currently 120 children on roll and of these all are within the early years age group.
-Of these, 60 are in recieipt of funding for early education.
-The setting supports children with special educational needs and/or disabilities.
+There are currently 139 children on roll.
+Of these 135 are aged under eight years old and of these 116 are within the early years age group.
+Of these, 30 are in receipt of funding for early education.
+The setting supports children with special educational needs and disabilities.
 The setting is registered by Ofsted on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.